ilyaperepelitsa/CV/README.md

 that I did when I was going through rough times.
 I can be extremely formal at times, informal at times too, I hope you can understand that.
 * Some projects listed here have very little to deal with Data Science.
 It's by intention.
-Some people say that they have personal projects and descr
+Some people say that they have personal projects and describe them.
+I can give you

 ## Contents